isomerpages/pa-eastcoast/_changi-simei/Sunbird Apollo.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/image_0_estate_map_2.jpg">
 </div>
 <p>Sunbird-Apollo Estate is located on the eastern side of Singapore and
-is within the East Coast GRC and Changi-Simei CCC.</p>
+is within the East Coast GRC and Changi Simei CCC.</p>
 <p>The estate is bounded by the East-West MRT Line to the West, Upper Changi
 Road to the South, Simei Road to the East and both the Simei Green and Double Bay Residences Condominiums to the North.
 The total perimeter of